 - A competitive salary analysis: unless you cross-reference the employed accountants with salaries you could be wasting time recruiting in markets that will outprice you.
 Instead, look for nearby communities’ salaries that are lower, on average, than one you are offering.
 This will ensure your salary is attractive to prospective employees.

-Now that you know where to target, you’re ready to start advertising:
+Now that you know where to target, you’re ready to set up the details of your digital recruitment campaigns:

-In addition to targeting advertising by geography, your advertising plan should include job postings that reach prospects by profession.
+- Your advertising plan should also include job postings that reach prospects by profession.
 Do this by placing your job postings at job boards.
 You can even target through diversity-oriented job boards.

 Clearly today’s employment environment requires much more than the same old recruitment approach.
-It requires data, ingenuity, and effective advertising across a variety of media.
+It requires data, ingenuity, and effective digital advertising across a variety of media.
 Do you need a recruitment partner who can plan and coordinate this effort for you.
-Ready to get started?
 We’re here to help with a free assessment of your talent acquisition challenge.
+Our recruitment team has years of expertise exclusively with in finding qualified job applicants for your openings.
+We are recruitment experts who can help you build a detailed recruitment marketing analysis and an effective recruitment digital campaign.

 LNP Media Group is committed to delivering exceptional experiences to our audiences, our customers, our vendors and our employees throughout Lancaster County and Central Pennsylvania.
 We provide value to our marketing and advertising partners by building effective and innovative solutions and by delivering exemplary customer experiences.